 The once-mighty Congo basin rainforest is disappearing fast.
 We are planting millions of trees to help local communities and stop them entering the national parks where the last wild gorillas can survive.

-Young Africans are changing the face of conservation across the continent and the Ymke Warren Memorial Gorilla Conservation Award is dedicated to helping African primatologists early in their careers.
+Young Africans are changing the face of conservation and the Ymke Warren Memorial Gorilla Conservation Award is dedicated to helping the best early career researchers.

 The Gorilla Organization has been involved in a range of initiatives over more than two decades.
 Some projects reach a natural end, while others are discontinued or out on hiatus for many reasons from a lack of funding or participants or a change in the political background.